engineerA314/atlas-pytorch/README.md

 ## Atlas - Pytorch

-Unofficial implementation of [Atlas](https://arxiv.org/abs/2505.23735) in Pytorch.
+Unofficial implementation of [Atlas](https://arxiv.org/abs/2505.23735) (ATLAS: Learning to Optimally Memorize the Context at Test Time) in Pytorch.

 ## Usage